oasis-tcs/openc2-usecases/SBOM-PoC/sFractalScenarios/README.md

    - multi-hop incomplete
    - complete full SBOM
    - Hinky - vulnerable SBOMs to trigger Comply2Connect error
+- hardware instantiation or digital-twin in cloud
+   - add a link to a file of it's own explaining?

 ### 2.2 - Scenarios